At a Glance

 About Us

+Save the Children UK believes every child deserves a future.
+In the UK and around the world, we work every day to give children a healthy start in life, the opportunity to learn, and protection from harm.
 When crisis strikes, and children are most vulnerable, we are always among the first to respond and the last to leave.
-We ensure children\’s unique needs are met and their voices are heard.
+We ensure children\\\βs unique needs are met and their voices are heard.
 We deliver lasting results for millions of children, including those hardest to reach.

 About the Role

 As Fundraising Manager, you will play a pivotal role in driving income growth across key streams, including regional corporate partnerships and individual fundraisers.
 You will have the opportunity to build and nurture successful relationships with supporters, offering the highest levels of stewardship while managing multiple priorities.
+Additionally, you will contribute to income reporting, budgeting, and forecasting, ensuring that pipelines of prospects and partners are accurately maintained and strategically developed.

 In this Role You Will:

-- Drive growth in our key income streams of regional corporate partnerships and supporter led fundraising individuals.
+- Drive growth in our key income streams of regional corporate partnerships and supporter-led fundraising individuals.

 - Manage multiple priorities simultaneously while providing the highest level of stewardship to all supporters.